Windows Autopilot and Surface devices

 Windows Autopilot allows you to:

-- Automatically join devices to Azure Active Directory (Azure AD).
+- Automatically join devices to Microsoft Entra ID.

-- Auto-enroll devices into MDM services, such as Microsoft Intune (requires an Azure AD Premium subscription).
+- Auto-enroll devices into MDM services, such as Microsoft Intune (requires a Microsoft Entra ID P1 or P2 subscription).

 - Restrict the Administrator account creation.
 Autopilot is the only way to have the first person who logs into Windows enter as a standard user.